godfreybrew/SecurityAura/README.md

 ## Blue Team Infrastructure Deployment

 - [MutableSecurity](https://github.com/MutableSecurity/mutablesecurity) - CLI program for automating the setup, configuration, and use of cybersecurity solutions.

+## Usability

+- [Usable Security Course](https://pt.coursera.org/learn/usable-security) - Usable Security course at coursera.
+Quite good for those looking for how security and usability intersects.

+## Big Data

+- [data_hacking](https://github.com/ClickSecurity/data_hacking) - Examples of using IPython, Pandas, and Scikit Learn to get the most out of your security data.
+- [hadoop-pcap](https://github.com/RIPE-NCC/hadoop-pcap) - Hadoop library to read packet capture (PCAP) files.
+- [Workbench](http://workbench.readthedocs.org/) - A scalable python framework for security research and development teams.
+- [OpenSOC](https://github.com/OpenSOC/opensoc) - OpenSOC integrates a variety of open source big data technologies in order to offer a centralized tool for security monitoring and analysis.
+- [Apache Metron (incubating)](https://github.com/apache/incubator-metron) - Metron integrates a variety of open source big data technologies in order to offer a centralized tool for security monitoring and analysis.
+- [Apache Spot (incubating)](https://github.com/apache/incubator-spot) - Apache Spot is open source software for leveraging insights from flow and packet analysis.